opencompl/lean-mlir/Blase/README.md

 - Model reconstruction for counterexamples.
 - Add support for Nat and Int sort by adding a fresh width variable that is universally quantified, and then rewriting along this fresh variable.
-Hm, but no, that doesn't actually work?
-Oh wait, maybe it does?
-Hm, not if it's behind an arrow.
+So to show `n = m`, show that `\forall w, BV.ofNat w n = BV.ofNat w m` for a fresh `w`.
+However, I don't think this works when it's behind an arrow.
+So we do need quantifier elimination for widths in that case?
 - So, relatedly, add quantifier elimination support for existentials.
 - Check if it is possible to entirely drop the dependent syntax, and just use the non-dependent AST.